PhelaPoscam/DeepLearning-2021-01/README.md

 ## Modifications to the Original Code

 - SRGAN: BaseImage and code were modified in order to observe the training (by a image of a plate).
 Tensorboard were included in the code.
 - DLSS: identified and reported bugs/issues.
-Code fix for clearer results.
+Code improvement for clearer results.
 - Contribuitions and bug fixes ([see here](https://github.com/Lornatang/SRGAN-PyTorch))
 - ESRGAN: Training were modified to train with same conditions of SRGAN (without image augmentation).
 Result were modified to try the resolution enhancement with original image.
 - Other Algorithms: Algorithm and requirements were modified to run with newest versions of tensorflow.